moeabdol/mohdsaed-com/content/posts/how-to-generate-your-encryption-keys/index.md

 > available.
 GnuPG also provides support for S/MIME and Secure Shell (ssh)." --
 > {{< targetblank href="https://www.gnupg.org/" title="GnuPG Homepage" >}}

-GnuPG is an excellent commandline program that allows you to manage your keys and subkeys.
+GnuPG is an excellent command line program that allows you to manage your encryption keys.
+It is a comprehensive tool that enable you to create all sorts of encryption keys using different military-grade algorithms.
 The keys you generate with GnuPG can have different capabilities (**C**eritify, **S**ign, **A**uthenticate, **E**ncrypt).
 Keys can have multiple capabilities; however, the best practice is to create one key for each capability.
 Each key and/or subkey is a pair of public and private certificates.
 For example, an **Encrypt** capable key has a public and private certificates, together they constitute the encryption key.

+## Key Capabilities
+---
+Each capability defines what a key can do.

 * The **Certify** key is usually the master key.
 It can create and certify other subkeys.
 The sole purpose of the certify key is to create other subkeys.
 You